-- (a) Persons in a proceeding pending before a tribunal may sign a collaborative law participation agreement to seek to resolve a collaborative matter related to the proceeding.
-Parties shall file promptly with the tribunal a notice of the agreement after it is signed.
-Subject to subsection (c) of this section and Sections 7 and 8 of this act, the filing operates as a stay of the proceeding. - (b) Parties shall file promptly with the tribunal notice in a record when a collaborative law process concludes.
-The stay of the proceeding under subsection (a) of this section is lifted when the notice is filed.
-The notice may not specify any reason for termination of the process.

-- (c) A tribunal in which a proceeding is stayed under subsection

-(a) of this section may require parties and collaborative lawyers to provide a status report on the collaborative law process and the proceeding.
+- A. Persons in a proceeding pending before a tribunal may sign a collaborative law participation agreement to seek to resolve a collaborative matter related to the proceeding.
+The parties shall file promptly with the tribunal a notice of the agreement after it is signed.
+Subject to subsection C of this section and Sections 7 and 8 of this act, the filing operates as an application for a stay of the proceeding. - B. The parties shall file promptly with the tribunal notice in a record when a collaborative law process concludes.
+The stay of the proceeding under subsection A of this section is lifted when the notice is filed.
+The notice may not specify any reason for termination of the process. - C. A tribunal in which a proceeding is stayed under subsection A of this section may require the parties and collaborative lawyers to provide a status report on the collaborative law process and the proceeding.
 A status report may include only information on whether the process is ongoing or concluded.
-It may not include a report, assessment, evaluation, recommendation, finding, or other communication regarding a collaborative law process or collaborative law matter. - (d) A tribunal may not consider a communication made in violation of subsection (c) of this section. - (e) A tribunal shall provide parties notice and an opportunity to be heard before dismissing a proceeding in which a notice of collaborative process is filed based on delay or failure to prosecute. - SECTION 7.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.7 of Title 12, unless there is created a duplication in numbering, reads as follows:
+It may not include a report, assessment, evaluation, recommendation, finding, or other communication regarding a collaborative law process or collaborative law matter.

+- D. A tribunal may not consider a communication made in violation of subsection C of this section. - E. A tribunal shall provide parties notice and an opportunity to be heard before dismissing a proceeding in which a notice of collaborative process is filed based on delay or failure to prosecute. - SECTION 7.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3307 of Title 12, unless there is created a duplication in numbering, reads as follows: